Implement Search results page

 The results of this function should be passed to search query [sessionParams](https://search.nosto.com/v1/graphql?ref=InputSearchQuery) parameter.
 In case search is called from backend, it should pass this data to backend (e.g. using [form data](https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data)).

 To analyze user behavior you need to implement tracking.
-This can be achieved using our JavaScript library.
-You need to implement the following methods with type = serp
+This can be achieved in two different ways, depending on the integration environment:

 Nosto Search engine is relevant out of the box and search API can be used without any initial setup.
 Nosto Dashboard can be used to further tune search engine configuration: